k-hench/getting_stuff_done/basics.Rmd

 I ran into issues eg. when using `awk` or `sed` - we will talk about these later.

 Also, due to my educational history you will find this tutorial to be quite **R**-centric.
-This is reflects my own skill set and many helpful tools especially in the **python** world are not covered here.
+This mostly reflects my own skill set and so, many helpful tools especially in the **python** world are not covered here.

 --------